Our Legal Investigator Ed Peruta Makes Bloomberg News With "Unnamed" CT Attorney

-Governor Malloy, Ex Parte Restraining Orders, and Firearms
+Letter to Governor Malloy Regarding Ex Parte Restraining Orders and Due Process

 Connecticut Firearms Litigation Update - Kuck v.
 Masek